JoeyCacciatore3/-brains/README.md

 ```

 **`round-complete`**
-Emitted when all three AIs in a round have finished responding (Solver → Analyzer → Moderator).
+Emitted when all three AIs in a round have finished responding (Analyzer → Solver → Moderator).

 ```typescript
 socket.on(